 But more important of all, I appreciate a moral revealed at the end: let people explain before jumping to conclusions.
 Always give them a chance.

-Four stars.
+Four bikes.
 I was given this book by Sizzling PR.